Storage Coffee Beans

 Coffee after harvest will be preliminarily processed according to one of 3 main methods (wet, dry, and semi-wet) to remove the outer skin and mucus layer depending on the requirements and implementation of each method.

-This condition, if possible, should be maintained throughout storage prior to roasting.
+This condition, if possible, should be maintained throughout storage before roasting.
 However, this is very difficult and costly.
 Because after being sold, green coffee will be transported by many different means and methods.
 The environmental and temperature conditions during land transportation will not be the same as those in water and are far from the storage conditions when transporting by air.
-However, at each stop, the coffee will be checked by the quality control department (cupping) to review the coffee bean situation.
+However, the coffee will be checked by the quality control department (cupping) to review the coffee bean situation at each stop.

-At coffee shops, many units still store green coffee at normal or local temperature, only set high above the soil to limit mold.
-This leads to unsatisfactory coffee taste.
+Many units store green coffee at average or local temperature at coffee shops, only set high above the soil to limit mold.
+It leads to terrible coffee taste.
 Also, many units invest in modern facilities to preserve the most original features of the coffee beans.

 Warehousing system, temperature and humidity control, and control system are selected and used according to strict regulations, which is the way to preserve coffee of some Specialty cafes.